Effective November 2, 2015, IMC programming is being produced and distributed by EAA IMC LLC, a subsidiary of the Experimental Aircraft Association.

 Effective November 2, 2015, the chapter resources and scenarios are being produced and distributed as a new program by EAA IMC LLC (“EAA IMC”), an Experimental Aircraft Association Inc. subsidiary, under a license from IMC Club International Inc. This will provide resources for new and improved program offerings that will enhance and expand the impact of the IMC concept.

 To provide continuity, support, direction, and programming, Radek is now the manager of flight proficiency with EAA IMC.
 Being part of the EAA family will provide the network, critical mass, and resources to take flight safety and proficiency to the next level.
-EAA IMC Club is presented by Bose Corporation.
+EAA IMC Club is presented by Bose Corporation and supported by Jeppesen.

 EAA IMC Club Forums: